fbarre96/MarkDownToDocxStyle/README.md

     * It will download the image from the hyperlink and insert the picture with a width of 18cm

 * Hyperlink `` [google](https://www.google.fr)  `` : Makes it a Word hyperlink [google](https://www.google.fr)
-    * Will also attempt to convert hyperlink : `http://www.google.fr` -> http://www.google.fr
+    * Will also attempt to convert any valid http hyperlink to word : `http://www.google.fr` -> http://www.google.fr
+    * If the link does not start with http, it will be treated as an internal link to a bookmark

+* Bookmark ``this will be bookmared with name bookmark1{#bookmark1}
+    * You may hyperlink to it : ``[url text to display](bookmark1)``

 * Array to wordlist: (must be alone in a paragraph otherwise the rest  of the paragraph is deleted)
 ```